inspec/inspec/docs-chef-io/content/inspec/resources/podman_pod.md

 ### `create_infra`

-The `create_infra` property returns a boolean value for infra creation of the pod.
+The `create_infra` property returns a boolean value for the pod infra creation.

 ```ruby
   its("create_infra") { should eq true }